RhubarbPHP/Module.Stem/docs/models-and-schemas.md

 $customer = Customer::findFirst(new GreaterThan("Balance", 500));
 ```

-> Be aware that filtering on computed properties can be slow as all records must be selected, return from the
+> Be aware that filtering on computed properties can be slow as all records must be selected, returned from the
-> repository, the value computed and then evaluated in PHP.
+> repository, the value computed and *only then* evaluated in PHP.

 If no matches are found by `findFirst` or `findLast` a RecordNotFoundException is thrown.

-Where loading a record using a search value will be a common task in your application you should create and additional
+If loading a record by searching in this way will be a common task in your model you should create an additional
-static methods to wrap the `findFirst()` method:
+static method to wrap the `findFirst()` method e.g.

 ``` php
 class User extends Model